wsor4035/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

     *   the file is named something like `luanti_5.11.0-macos11.3_arm64.zip`, which contains the minimum macOS version it can run on.
 *   Android APKs are also uploaded here when they're done
     *   these are signed before uploading, see a few sections below
+*   There is a PPA for stable builds on Ubuntu (see below).

-### Update branches and tags of minetest on GitHub
+### Update branches and tags on GitHub

 Tagging is handled by the script for the engine.

-The new release should be merged to the stable-5 branch on both minetest. **Its important to merge, and not just rebase**, so that git describe works.
+The new release should be merged to the stable-5 branch. **Its important to merge, and not just rebase**, so that git describe works.

 #### The problem on the stable-5 branch

 Usually, merging releases onto the stable branch just consists of adding the commits to the branch, as it contains direct ancestors of master commits, and git can do a fast forward.
-During release/freeze of 5.0.1 (both minetest and minetest\_game), the ancestor rule has been broken.
+During release/freeze of 5.0.1 (both luanti and minetest\_game), the ancestor rule has been broken.

 Therefore, you'll generate merge commits, but this shouldn't be a problem.
 In the case of merge conflicts, ensure that the changes on stable-5 are all discarded in favor of the tagged commit at master, by doing a merge commit like: